Tuna0307/data-eng-team16.github.io/typst_poster/typst_poster.typ

 == Weaknesses
 <weaknesses>
-+ #emph[Lack of Temporal Granularity] \
++ #strong[Lack of Temporal Granularity] \
   This chart only shows the aggregate 2020–2024 change.
 You can’t see when prices accelerated or cooled.

-+ #emph[Legend Dependency for Value Lookup] \
++ #strong[Legend Dependency for Value Lookup] \
   While exact percentages are labelled on the bars, the use of blue vs.~grey to "highlight" the top two segments has no accompanying legend or call‑out explaining #emph[why] those two are special.

-+ #emph[Cluttered Axes and Distracting Gridlines] The vertical gridlines are fairly prominent and, together with the zero‐line baseline, compete visually with the bars themselves.
++ #strong[Cluttered Axes and Distracting Gridlines] The vertical gridlines are fairly prominent and, together with the zero‐line baseline, compete visually with the bars themselves.

-+ #emph[Accessibility Concerns] \
++ #strong[Accessibility Concerns] \
   The grey vs.~blue contrast may be hard to distinguish for viewers with deuteranopia/protanopia.
 (No alternative texture or pattern is provided.)

-+ #emph[Monotonous Color Schemes] \
++ #strong[Monotonous Color Schemes] \
   Aside from the two blue bars, all other categories use nearly identical greys, which makes it hard to pick out any mid‑ranked categories if you weren’t reading the labels.

-+ #emph[Inefficient Legend Placement and Size] \
++ #strong[Inefficient Legend Placement and Size] \
   There is no legend for interpreting the colour‐highlighting rule, and the source credits at the bottom bear a similar style weight to the chart itself, drawing attention away from the data.

 #horizontalrule

 = Suggested Improvements
 <suggested-improvements>
-- #strong[Show Temporal Trends Directly] \
-  Replace the static bar‐chart snapshot with a multi‑line chart of median resale price by flat type, so viewers can see year‑to‑year trajectories.
++ #strong[Temporal Clarity] \
+  Plotting x axis with years grants temporal granularity and insights to specific year.

-- #strong[Endpoint Labeling] \
++ #strong[Endpoint Annotations] \
-  Annotate each line at the 2024 end‑point with both the absolute median price and the total percent change since 2020, for immediate take‑aways.

-- #strong[Color‑Blind–Friendly Palette] \
-  Use the Okabe–Ito (CUD) palette to ensure all seven flat‑type lines remain distinguishable to viewers with color‑vision deficiencies.

-- #strong[Currency Formatting] \
-  Format the y‑axis tick labels as "\$300 K", "\$400 K", etc., to reinforce the S\$ scale and reduce cognitive load.

-- #strong[Interactive Hover Tooltips] \
-  In a dashboard context, enable hover tooltips that display the exact median price and transaction volume for any flat type in any year.
+  At 2024, each line is labeled with its percent increase (e.g., "\+47.8 %" for 3‑Room), eliminating the need for a separate legend lookup.

-- #strong[Legend Placement & Sizing] \
++ #strong[Clean Axes & Gridlinese] \
-  Move the legend below the chart, expand its marker size and line samples to improve readability in a poster format.
+  The y‑axis uses compact currency labels; gridlines are subtly drawn to guide the eye without clutter.

++ #strong[Accessible Colors] The enhanced plot is a multi‑line chart of #strong[Median HDB Resale Price by Flat Type (2020–2024)];.
+Each of the seven lines uses a distinct CUD color: 1‑Room (Sky Blue), 2‑Room (Vermilion), 3‑Room (Bluish Green), 4‑Room (Reddish Purple), 5‑Room (Orange), Executive (Yellow), Multi‑Generation (Blue)

++ #strong[Variety Colors] \
+  Added a variety of color palettes to increase readability and improve visual appeal.

++ #strong[Improved Legend] Positioned below, with enlarged line swatches and flat‑type names, making it easy to match colors to categories at a glance.

 #horizontalrule